TorchSpatiotemporal/tsl/docs/source/usage/data_structures.rst

-    The usage of patterns is not mandatory, although they clarify the dimensions of each tensor in a spatiotemporal graph object and are used internally by TSL for operations on graphs (e.g., reduction to subgraph, temporal resampling, tensors collation).
+    The usage of patterns is not mandatory, although they clarify the dimensions of each tensor in a spatiotemporal graph object and are used internally by :tsl:`tsl` for operations on graphs (e.g., reduction to subgraph, temporal resampling, tensors collation).

 The ``StaticBatch`` object